God Save the King: Use in media

-Since 18 January 2022, GB News has played "God Save the Queen" at the start of live programming every day.
+Since 18 January 2022, GB News has played the national anthem at the start of live programming every day.

 Use in other Commonwealth countries

 "God Save the King" was exported around the world via the expansion of the British Empire, serving as each country's national anthem.
 Throughout the Empire's evolution into the Commonwealth of Nations, the song declined in use in most states which became independent.
 In New Zealand, it remains one of the official national anthems.